Life-saving Things

 My hubby laughed when I told him I’d been tweaking this piece on perfectionism since January 9.
 Oh, the irony.

 I committed myself to a full year of intentional imperfection at the beginning of the year amidst No Resolutions 2021.
-A paradox coming from a perfectionist pastor’s wife — but, that’s the point.
+A paradox coming from a perfectionist pastor’s wife, yet that was the point.

-Yet, perfection is out of reach for all of us aside from the lone righteousness of Christ.
+Perfection is out of reach for us all, aside from the lone righteousness of Christ.
 Perfectionism leads to disappointment and lands in failure.
-Besides, it’s all of us flawed, quirky people, with lives filled with human error and hardship, that make the world go round.
+Besides, it’s all the flawed, quirky people, with lives filled with human error and hardship, that make the world go round.

 This year seems as good a time as any to shine however imperfectly.
 I hope to re-wire some brain synapses in the process — blue fingernails and all.